im-arpit15/US-Super-mart-Sales-Analysis/README.md

 <a href="https://github.com/im-arpit15/US-Super-mart-Sales-Analysis/blob/main/Sampledata.xlsx">Dataset</a>

 ## Process
-- Extract the dataset from Excel to Power Query Editor for data preprocessing.
+- Extract the dataset from Excel to Power Query Editor for data processing.
 - Verify data for any missing values and anomalies,and sort out the same.
 - Ensured data is consistent and clean with respect to data type, data format and values used.
 - Executing the transformation process, data loaded in Power BI desktop for data visualization and modelling.